 View the overall figures of Year 12 pupil destinations from schools in Wales 2020.

 A Note on Trend Data.

 Between 2012 and 2017 it was possible to track destinations data and identify trend data.
-As noted in the introduction however, there were additional challenges in collecting the 2018 destination data, with an observed increase in non-response and variation within this by local authority.
-For that reason, this year’s report, as was the case with the 2018 report, consists of a short summary of the data for 2019 and does not seek to establish any comparability with the existing time series and will therefore not comment on trends.
-The summary will include local authority data, but will not compare the data with previous years or across authorities.
+As noted in the Introduction, however, there were additional challenges in collecting the 2018 destination data, with an observed increase in non-response and variation within this by local authority.
+For that reason, the destination report for 2020, as has been the case with all reports since 2018, consists of a short summary of the data for 2019 and does not seek to establish any comparability with the existing time series and will therefore not comment on trends.
+The pandemic is also a complicating factor when it comes to comparing 2020 to previous years.
+The summary will include local authority data but will not compare the data with previous years or across authorities.

 Having non-respondents skews the data relating to certain groups meaning that comparing across different years is likely to draw inaccurate conclusions.
-To illustrate, the Known Not to be in Education, Training or Employment figure in 2018 for year 11 was the same as it was in 2017 at 1.6% (491 individuals in 2017 compared to 476 individuals in 2018).
-However, the percentage of Year 11 leavers continuing in full-time education in 2018 was 1.9 percentage points lower than in 2017 (86.4% (25,626 individuals) compared to 88.2% (27,189 individuals).
-Alongside non-respondents (up by 3 percentage points), these two categories represented the biggest differences across the two years.
+To illustrate, the Known Not to be in Education, Training or Employment figure in 2018 was the same as it was in 2017 at 1.6% (n.491 in 2017 compared to n.476 in 2018).
+However, the percentage of Year 11 leavers continuing in full-time education in 2018 was 1.8% lower than in 2017 (86.4% (n.25,626) compared to 88.2% (N.27,189).
+Alongside non-respondents (up by 3% in 2018), these two categories represented the biggest differences across the two years.
 Whilst it might have been reasonable to surmise, in the absence of starter information from some FE colleges, that the majority of the non-respondents had continued in full-time education in FE, we cannot assume this is the case.

 Most headings used in the destination reports are self-explanatory.
 However, the following may assist understanding.